MSallermann/chemfit/docs/src/installation.rst

 .. note::

-    In practice, this means that the following import must succeed in the environment in which SCMEFitting is installed
+    In practice, this means that the following import must succeed in the environment in which ChemFit is installed

     .. code-block:: python

-        import pyscme # must succeed in order to use scme_fitting.scme_factories
+        import pyscme # must succeed in order to use chemfit.scme_factories

     Further, a recent enough version must be installed.